Coresignal Review

 The dashboard lets you buy and upgrade subscriptions, edit your account details, and see your billing history.

-The dashboard currently lets you interact with three largest professional network datasets: members, companies, and jobs.
-You do this directly via API or using semi-automated tools available on the self-service platform.
+The dashboard currently lets you interact with three multi-source datasets: employees, companies, and jobs.
+You do this directly via API or using no-code tools available on the self-service platform.

-You can also use two playgrounds for developers.
-They guide you through data search, collection, and enrichment steps and let you generate API queries in multiple programming languages.
+Alternatively, you can use multiple playgrounds for developers.
+They guide you through data search, collection, and enrichment steps and generate API queries in multiple programming languages.

 Documentation